4 Best Food Tours in Tokyo, Japan

 The first stop of the night was a Japanese pub that specialized in grilled meat and sushi.
 We ate tons of other snacks, but I can’t even remember them all!
 Our guide, Simon, was fantastic and told us tons of stories about Tokyo while we munched on traditional Japanese food favorites.

-A short walk through the lantern-lit alleyways we found ourselves at the second restaurant of the night that had us making our own Japanese pancakes.
+A short walk through the lantern-lit alleyways, we found ourselves at the second restaurant of the night that had us making our own Japanese pancakes.
 While mine weren’t as great as the chef’s, it was still a super fun experience!
-All of this was accompanied by several rounds of sake and a few beers, I was feeling good!
-If you like bang for your buck (or sake for your buck) tours this one is a heck of a deal.
+All of this was accompanied by several rounds of sake and a few beers; I was feeling good!
+If you like bang for your buck (or sake for your buck) tours, this one is a heck of a deal.

 The last stop of the night was a hidden standing bar that served killer seafood and plenty of beer.
 It was tiny, energetic, and the highlight of our evening.
-We made friends with everyone in the bar (with help from Simon) and they loved that we were partying with them at their local watering hole.
+We made friends with everyone in the bar (with help from Simon), and they loved that we were partying with them at their local watering hole.
 This tour was a 10/10 night!

 Related Read: If you’d like to try your hand at cooking up some tasty food, we picked out our favorite cooking classes in Tokyo for you to choose from!